 MoCD Type A is an ultra-rare metabolic disorder characterized by severe and rapidly progressive neurologic damage and death in newborns.
-MoCD Type A results from a genetic deficiency in cyclic Pyranopterin Monophosphate (cPMP), a molecule that enables the function of certain enzymes and the absence of which allows neurotoxic sulfite to accumulate in the brain.
-To date, there is no approved therapy available for MoCD Type A. There has been some early clinical experience with the recombinant cPMP replacement therapy in a small number of children with MoCD Type A, and we have completed enrollment in a natural history study in patients with MoCD Type A. cPMP has received Breakthrough Therapy Designation from the FDA for the treatment of patients with MoCD Type A. Evaluation of our synthetic form of cPMP replacement therapy in a Phase I healthy volunteer study is complete.
-In addition, we completed enrollment in a multi-center, multinational open-label clinical trial of synthetic cPMP in patients with MoCD Type A switched from treatment with recombinant cPMP.
-These trials will not be expanded and no new patients will be added to the trials.
-Patients currently enrolled in the trials will continue to receive therapy.
-No additional studies are planned.
-Out-licensing opportunities are being pursued for cPMP.
+MoCD Type A results from a genetic deficiency in cyclic Pyranopterin Monophosphate (cPMP), a molecule that is a precursor to molybdenum cofactor, which enables the function of certain enzymes and the absence of which allows neurotoxic sulfite to accumulate in the brain.
+To date, there is no approved therapy available for MoCD Type A. There has been some early clinical experience with the recombinant cPMP replacement therapy in a small number of children with MoCD Type A, and we have completed enrollment in a natural history study in patients with MoCD Type A. cPMP has received Breakthrough Therapy Designation from the FDA for the treatment of patients with MoCD Type A. Enrollment in a multi-center, multinational open-label clinical trial of synthetic cPMP (ALXN1101) in patients with MoCD Type A switched from treatment with recombinant cPMP and a multi-center, multinational open-label clinical trial of ALXN1101 in patients newly diagnosed with MoCD Type A has been placed on hold.
+Patients currently enrolled in both trials will continue to receive therapy.
+No additional studies are currently planned.
+We are pursuing opportunities to divest ALXN1101.